 Get a termite inspection in your new home

-By the time all of this is finished, you'll have a new home that you can rest easy in, knowing you and your contractor took necessary steps to protect your new construction.
+By the time all of this is finished, you'll have a new home that you can rest easy in knowing you and your contractor took the necessary steps to treat your new home for termites.
 Even still, getting a termite inspection once your new home is complete and regular annual inspections thereafter can be a valuable preventive measure.

-A termite control professional can check your new home for any signs of termite infestation and help identify any points of entry, so you can block them off before termites can find their way into your new home.
+A termite control professional can check your new home for any signs of termite infestation and help identify any points of entry, so you can address them before termites can find their way into your new home.